Last updated on September 21st, 2023 at 12:38 pm

 - Chimneys

 After finding what they believe is a suitable new nest site, they return to the swarm to report their findings.
+They do this using a fascinating process called the waggle dance.

 Once this startlingly democratic process has been completed, the whole swarm will take flight, with scout bees flying above the swarm to guide it safely to the new location.